MicrosoftDocs/azure-devops-yaml-schema/task-reference/jenkins-download-artifacts-v1.md

 **`jenkinsServerConnection`** - **Jenkins service connection**<br>
 Input alias: `serverEndpoint`. `string`.
 Required.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Select the service connection for your Jenkins instance.
-To create one, click the Manage link, and create a new Jenkins service connection.
+To create one, click the Manage link and create a new Jenkins service connection.
 <!-- :::editable-content-end::: -->
 <br>